 The funnel: our quarterly roadmap process begins with data.
 We have an overview of the business funnel, and we see how that has changed over the last quarter, or where we could improve and where there’s an opportunity.

 KPIs: then we identify KPIs that we would want to improve and track from these.

 Customer problems: we constantly obtain this data throughout the year, but every quarter we will make a concerted effort to synthesise it and see where the main problems for our users exist.

 Ideation: we will then spend a bunch of time as cross-department and cross-functional teams ideating potential solutions, rough ideas based on the above.
 This is when we bring in marketing, operations, content and the rest of the business.

-Deciding: We score and prioritise using RICE scoring.
+Deciding: we score and prioritise using RICE scoring.
 It enables us to get a much better sense of how big something is or the opportunity and if it’s feasible.

-2 week sprints, roadmap and delivery sessions then become our core cadence and heartbeat of the company.
+Two-week sprints, roadmap and delivery sessions then become our core cadence and heartbeat of the company.
 We find that this rhythm of checking in on the roadmap, along with the actual delivery side of things allows us to pivot quickly and catch things before they become problematic.